TadiT7/treble_experimentations_wiki/Frequently-Asked-Questions-(FAQ).md

 Follow [this guide](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F)

-### Why do latest GSI packages have xz file extension?
+### Why do the latest GSI packages have xz file extension?
 How to install it?

 Starting from v19 (2018-06-03), releases are now compressed with xz.
 Uncompress before flashing.

 ***

-this page will be updated soon with more....
+this page will be updated soon with more...